-This certainty is not there with only your memory, which is very fluid (especially when it comes to identity).
+This certainty is not the case with only your memory, which is very fluid (especially when it comes to identity).

-Being able to see what you wrote down a while ago can help you to look at what changes you went through.
-Primarily looking at yourself through a 3rd person view is compelling.
-Compelling in the sense that it is easier to see the journey you underwent.
+Being able to see what you wrote down a while ago can help you look at the changes you went through.
+Primarily looking at yourself from a bird's eye view is compelling.

 Writing things down over time makes you more able to see your identity, and thus make choices in line with oneself.

-Lastly, writing things down in public, thereby sharing your thoughts with the world, enables outside feedback on your ideas.
+Lastly, writing things down in public, thus sharing your thoughts with the world, enables outside feedback on your ideas.

-Feedback from people that have different experiences and worldviews is a powerful way to sharpen your ideas and viewpoints.
+Feedback from people with different experiences and worldviews is a powerful way to sharpen your ideas and viewpoints.